chipsalliance/Caliptra/HWReleaseProcess.md

 ## Release Rules/Opens

 - All fixes go into a main branch first and then any required fixes for a release will get cherrypicked over.
-- All releases will come from a release candidate branch
+- All releases will come from a release candidate branch and have a TAG created.
+- Once a release is made the release candidate branch SHALL be deleted.

 <br> *Caliptra Release Flow*
 ![Caliptra Release Flow Chart](doc/images/Caliptra_release_flow.svg)